voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 ### Customer segments

-A segment is a customer group that share the same parameters.
+A segment is a customer group that shares the same parameters.

 There are two types of segments in Voucherify:
 - **static**: it contains the same group of customers,